snubwoody/agape-rs/README.md

 - Fill the parent
 - Fit the children
 - Relative
 - Flex
 - Fixed

+Some widgets will try to be as big as possible, some will try to fit their children, and some will just be a specific size, depending on the context.

 This should allow us to define complex layouts, which not-so-complex code.
 The widget_tree starts at the root widgets and goes down the tree depth first calculating the layouts.

 ## Potential names

 - Helium

+## Widgets

+- Grid (has flow row and flow column which tells the grid which way to flow)